Microsoft/azure-docs.pt-pt/articles/iot-edge/tutorial-deploy-stream-analytics.md

 Um dispositivo Azure IoT Edge:

-* Você pode usar uma máquina virtual do Azure como um dispositivo IoT Edge seguindo as etapas no guia de início rápido para [dispositivos](quickstart.md) [Linux](quickstart-linux.md) ou Windows.
+* You can use an Azure virtual machine as an IoT Edge device by following the steps in the quickstart for [Linux](quickstart-linux.md) or [Windows devices](quickstart.md).

 Recursos da cloud: